 I'm also an associate for SPBespoke who offer a comprehensive at-home detox and rehab service for people struggling with substance misuse - contact me for more details.

 I work in an integrated manner, which means I use a few different approaches that work well together.
 I will only ever use techniques that are backed up by substantial evidence that they are effective.

-I offer a bespoke therapeutic service based on my training and qualifications, primarily in the approaches below.
-(Don't feel you have to read this much detail, I’m happy to explain in person instead.)
+I offer a bespoke therapeutic service for adults over 18, based on my training and qualifications, primarily in the approaches below.
+(Don't feel you have to read all the detail below!
+I’m happy to explain in person.)

 Cognitive Behaviour Therapy (CBT)